Glad you stopped by. Sit a spell and take some time to visit. There’s a lot to, ahem, consume on this site.

 I’ve been helping folks learn about food and drink online since 1990 when I started Wine & Dine Online as part of LAOnline, long before anybody typed “w” three times in a row.
 I then hosted the Food & Drink Network on America Online from 1992-2000, built Tastings.com in 1998, and then built this site in 2005.

-I lectured for more than a decade on wine at Cornell University's famous School of Hotel Administration in Ithaca, NY, and I was an adjunct professor at Le Cordon Bleu in Chicago for three years.
+I lectured for more than a decade on wine at Cornell University’s famous School of Hotel Administration in Ithaca, NY, and I was an adjunct professor at Le Cordon Bleu in Chicago for three years.
 I have been a guest lecturer at Yale and many cooking schools.
-As founder of the Beverage Testing Institute I produced seven books on wine, beer, and spirits.
-SInce then I have lectured from Yale to the University of Minnesota and various venues all over the country.
+As founder of the Beverage Testing Institute I produced seven books on wine, beer, and spirits and the trade magazine, Beverage Media, named me one of the 12 most influential people in the wine industry.
+SInce then I have lectured from Yale to the University of Minnesota Meat Science Department and various venues all over the country.

 As an undergrad I studied photography with the revered Jerry N. Uelsmann and picked up the world’s first Masters degree in Art in Technology from the School of the Art Institute of Chicago studying under the pioneering Sonia Landy Sheridan.
 My photos have been bought by a lot of folks from TIME to Playboy, and my first one man show was at the gallery at Robert Mondavi Winery.
 Here’s an article about my food photography with tips on technique and a list of my tools.